Jack Thomas (academic)

-Dr. Jack Thomas is an American academic administrator who served as the president of the Central State University from 2020 to 2023.
+Jack Thomas is an American former academic administrator who served as the 9th president of the Central State University from 2020 to 2023.
 Previously, he served as the 11th President of Western Illinois University from 2011 to 2019.
 He was the first Black President of Western Illinois University.

 Early life and education

 Thomas was born in the U.S. He earned a B.A. in English from Alabama A&M University in 1983, a M.Ed. in English Education from Virginia State University in 1984, and a Ph.D. in English Literature and Criticism from Indiana University of Pennsylvania in 1990.

 Career

-Prior to his appointment as president of Western Illinois University, Thomas held the post of provost and academic vice president at WIU, beginning in 2008.
-Before joining WIU, he held the positions of senior vice provost for academic affairs and interim dean at Middle Tennessee State University, as well as academic posts at University of Maryland Eastern Shore and South Carolina State University.
+Early academic appointments

+Thomas began his academic career as the Writing Center Director at Johnson C. Smith University, where he also coached track and field.
+He subsequently taught English at South Carolina State University before joining the University of Maryland Eastern Shore, where he served as professor and chair of the Department of English and Modern Languages, as well as in roles including associate vice president for academic and student affairs, executive vice president, and interim president.
+He later moved to Middle Tennessee State University as senior vice provost for academic affairs, interim dean of the College of Continuing Education and Distance Learning, and professor of English.